jackiefeit94/landis-dashboard/README.md

 # Landis Dashboard

-This is a simple crud app that allows users to see a dashboard of clients and a data summary of those clients.
+This is a simple crud app (deployed [here](https://landis-dashboard-dev.herokuapp.com/)) that allows users to see a dashboard of clients and a data summary of those clients.
 You may sign up with a valid email, or log in as an admin with the following credentials:

 ```
 username- cody@email.com